Krumme Lanke: SS colony

 Between 1938 and 1940, the GAGFAH property company built an SS colony by the Krumme Lanke.
 The firm worked in co-operation with the Office for Race and Settlement to create what Reichsführer of the SS Heinrich Himmler called "a closed community for the officers of the SS."
+It is now a sought-after neighborhood in the German capital.

 Since 1945, almost all of the streets have been renamed: Sigstraße was renamed Bürstadter Weg (after the town in southern Hesse); Treuepfad became Alsbacher Weg (the name of several places in Germany); and Ahnenzeile became Jugenheimer Weg (after Jugenheim in Rheinhessen).
 The name of one street, Im Kinderland (In the land of children) remained.
 The name was suggested by the wife of an SS officer, on the grounds that "the men, who represent the racial elite of the German people, pass on their high-quality genetic material to a large number of genetically wealthy offspring."